Home Loan Tax Benefits_WC

 Housing Loan Tax Benefits: FAQs

-The eligibility criteria for claiming tax benefits on your Home Loan repayment are simple enough – one must have borrowed a Home Loan and be the legal owner of the residential property.
+The eligibility criteria for claiming tax benefits on your Home Loan repayment are simple – one must have borrowed a Home Loan and be the legal owner of the residential property.
 In the case of a joint Home Loan, everybody must be equal co-borrowers and co-owners, including spouses.

 Yes, a Home Loan borrower is eligible for tax subsidies, if their property is under-construction, with certain things to keep in mind: